ptc-bink/rune-swap-be/README.md

 ## Introduction

-The Rune Burn Project is designed to provide a seamless and secure way to burn runes within the Bitcoin ecosystem.
+The Rune swap Project is designed to provide a seamless and secure way to swap runes within the Bitcoin ecosystem.
 By using this dApp, users can ensure their runes are permanently removed from circulation, enhancing the value and scarcity of remaining runes.

 ## Features